splineops/splineops/docs/user-guide/07_multiscale.rst

 Overview
 --------
-The :ref:`multiscale <api-multiscale>` module in :ref:`Splineops <api-index>` models signals and images as a hierarchy of spline approximations at progressively coarser resolutions.
+The :ref:`multiscale <api-multiscale>` module in :ref:`SplineOps <api-index>` models signals and images as a hierarchy of spline approximations at progressively coarser resolutions.
 On top of this model, it provides reduction (spline filtering + dyadic decimation) and expansion (upsampling + spline interpolation), which are the building blocks of pyramid and wavelet transforms [1]_, [2]_, [3]_, [4]_.